aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_connection_set_session** de-serializes the session state and updates the connection accordingly.

 **s2n_connection_get_session** serializes the session state from connection and copies into the **session** buffer and returns the number of bytes that were copied.
 If the first byte in **session** is 1, then the next 2 bytes will contain the session ticket length, followed by session ticket and session state.
 If the first byte in **session** is 0, then the next byte will contain session id length, followed by session id and session state.
+This function was revamped in TLS1.3 to retrieve the last session ticket received by the client.

 **s2n_connection_get_session_ticket_lifetime_hint** returns the session ticket lifetime hint in seconds from the server or -1 when session ticket was not used for resumption.